 Science centres and museums are meeting places for children, youth, and adults.
 Visitors can explore math, science, technology, and history through their own activity and together with other visitors.
 What engages the visitors?
 Currently, there are no good measures to answer this question.
 Museums count their visitors.
 Yet, data collection methods that report what visitors actually do are absent.
 This is also the case for more advanced methods that tie together the use of installations with the visitors' subjective experience.

-The project VISITOR ENGAGEMENT will develop an innovative system that measures what engages visitors in science centres.
-The main objective of VISITOR ENGAGEMENT is to measure engagement, user experience in science centres and museums.
-This will be done by means of sensor and camera technology, and the registration of user behaviour in combination with short surveys.
+The project VISITOR ENGAGEMENT developed an innovative system that measures what engages visitors in science centres.
+The main objective of VISITOR ENGAGEMENT was to measure engagement, user experience in science centres and museums.
+This was done by means of sensor and camera technology, and the registration of user behaviour in combination with short surveys.
 Data can be observed using sensor technology without storing personal information and without bothering the visitor.
 The visitor data will provide valuable information when they are entered into the Exhibition Management System (XMS).
 The XMS is the technical platform and operating system for exhibitions developed by Expology AS.

 Results from VISITOR ENGAGEMENT include visit observations and evidence of what engages visitors.
 In the project, the term engagement will be operationalised.
 This will reduce the need for questionnaires and traditional user studies in science centres and museums.
 A number of alternative technologies might be used to measure engagement.
 Therefore we will evaluate, with an emphasis on the technical issues, cameras and sensors to reveal which of these provide stable data.
 The project will also develop metrics for combining bio-physiological data and subjective data.
 Privacy will be protected when personal information is collected.